Maryland

 • Anyone who is eligible to vote may do so using early voting.

 • Voters can vote in an early voting center in the county where they live.
-The list of early voting centers for the 2024 primary election is posted in English or Spanish
+The list of early voting centers is posted in English or Spanish

 Mail-in Voting